oreillymedia/cloud-function-template/README.md

 ### Creating a serverless project

-When starting a new serverless project first consider what feature or service your function will serve.
+When starting a new serverless project first consider what feature or service your functions will serve.
 Check to see if a serverless project already exists for that feature or service.
 If not create a new project using the ORM project template.

 Create a function from the ORM template
 Pull down the ORM cloud function template and give it a unique named directory